 A copywriting firm might service clients who need help with growing website traffic.
 Many PPC agency customers would need a better copy for their landing pages, and so on.

-By forming a strategic partnership, both agencies could service their clients better, while helping each other grow.
+By forming a strategic partnership, both marketing agencies could service their clients better while helping each other grow.

-(Full disclaimer, neither AgencyAnalytics nor I are affiliated with Credo.
+(Full disclaimer, neither AgencyAnalytics nor I am affiliated with Credo.
 We don't even know those guys.
-But their service seems like a great opportunity for agencies to expand their customer base.)
+But their service seems like a great opportunity for digital marketing agencies to expand their customer base.)